If you’ve never heard of a slab leak, join millions of American homeowners.

 Mold in walls?
 Usually the result of a slab leak close to drywall.

 Early detection is critical.
 But did you know that many slab leaks are avoidable?
 How you treat your pipes has a lot to do with their condition.
-Vigilance, awareness, and regular inspections of your plumbing can prevent a slab leak from turning your life upside down.
+Vigilance, awareness, and regular plumbing inspections can prevent a slab leak from turning your life upside down.

 Most slab leaks are caused by corrosion or a foundation shift — earthquake, heavy vibrations, or settling soil.
 Slab leaks in pristine pipes are rarer than sightings of the Yeti.

-You can’t do much about the shifting foundation of your property, but there’s a lot you can do about pipe corrosion, including hiring a plumber for trenchless repair.
-It’s expensive but a drop in the bucket compared to a ruined foundation and runaway mold problem.
+You can’t do much about your property’s shifting foundation, but you can do a lot about pipe corrosion, including hiring a plumber for trenchless repair.
+It’s expensive, but a drop in the bucket compared to a ruined foundation and runaway mold problem.

 6 Ways to Prevent a Slab Leak